Steve McNair: 1995–1996

-With the third overall pick in the 1995 NFL Draft, the Houston Oilers and new head coach Jeff Fisher selected McNair, making him at the time the highest-drafted African-American quarterback in NFL history and signing him to a seven-year contract.
-McNair did not see his first action until the last two series of the fourth quarter in a November game versus the Cleveland Browns.
-Late in the season, he also appeared briefly against the Detroit Lions and New York Jets.
-In 1996, McNair remained a backup to Chris Chandler until starting a game on December 8 in Week 15 against the Jacksonville Jaguars.
+With the third overall pick in the 1995 NFL draft, the Houston Oilers and new head coach Jeff Fisher selected McNair in hopes of replacing former starter Warren Moon, making him at the time the highest-drafted African-American quarterback in NFL history and signing him to a seven-year contract.
+McNair did not see his first action until the last two series of the fourth quarter in a November game against the Cleveland Browns.
+Late in the season, McNair also appeared briefly against the Detroit Lions and New York Jets.
+In 1996, McNair remained a backup to Chris Chandler until starting a game in Week 15 against the Jacksonville Jaguars.

 1997 season

 McNair's first season as the Oilers' starter in 1997 (the team's first year in Tennessee) resulted in an 8–8 record for the team, which played its home games at the Liberty Bowl in Memphis, Tennessee.
 McNair's 2,665 passing yards were the most for the Oilers in a season since Warren Moon in 1993, and his 13 interceptions were the fewest for a single season in franchise history.
-He also led the team in rushing touchdowns with eight and ranked second behind running back Eddie George with 674 yards on the ground, at the time the third-highest total for a quarterback in NFL history.
+McNair also led the team in rushing touchdowns with eight and ranked second behind running back Eddie George with 674 yards on the ground, at the time the third-highest total for a quarterback in NFL history.

 1998 season

-In 1998, McNair set career passing highs with 492 attempts, 289 completions, 3,228 yards, and 15 touchdowns for the Oilers, now competing in Nashville.
-He also cut his interceptions to ten, helping his quarterback rating climb to 80.1.
+In 1998, McNair set career passing highs with 492 attempts, 289 completions, 3,228 yards, and 15 touchdowns for the Oilers, now playing in Nashville.
+He also cut his interceptions to 10, helping his quarterback rating climb to 80.1.